EmElkan/100DaysOfCode/README.md

 ## Day 1

-Inverting an image in python hooked up to a feature flag.
+Inverting an image using the Python Pillow library hooked up to a feature flag.

 <img src="https://github.com/EmElkan/100DaysOfCode/blob/master/images/pil-flag.gif" alt="Gif of pycharm and catconfig">